Dilly Knox: Polish–French–British meetings

 These 'batons' were known as rods to the British and had been used to solve the Spanish Enigma.
 Knox's rodding method was later used to break the Italian Naval Enigma.

 Turing's bombe

 Alan Turing worked on Enigma during the months leading to the outbreak of the Second World War in September 1939, and occasionally visited GC&CS's London HQ to discuss this problem with Knox.
-In the 1939 register Turing was recorded in Naphill, staying with Knox and his wife.
+In the 1939 Register Turing was recorded as staying/ living in Naphill, staying with Knox and his wife.

 By November 1939 Turing had completed the design of the bombe — a radical improvement of the Polish bomba.

 Second World War

 Knox's rodding method

 To break non-steckered Enigma machines (those without a plugboard), Knox (building on earlier research by Hugh Foss) developed a system known as 'rodding', a linguistic as opposed to mathematical way of breaking codes.
 This technique worked on the Enigma used by the Regia Marina (Italian Navy) and the German Abwehr.
 Knox worked in 'the Cottage', next door to the Bletchley Park mansion, as head of a research section, which contributed significantly to cryptanalysis of the Enigma.

 Knox's team at The Cottage used rodding to decrypt intercepted Italian naval signals describing the sailing of an Italian battle fleet, leading to the Battle of Cape Matapan in March 1941.
 Admiral John Godfrey, Director of Naval Intelligence credited the Allied victory at Matapan to this intelligence; Admiral Sir Andrew Cunningham, who had commanded the victorious fleet at Matapan, went to Bletchley to congratulate 'Dilly and his girls'.